nythrox/nythrox/README.md

 ## What I'm up to
 - 🌎 I’m working on many different libraries!
-   - I'm trying to improve the typescript functional programming ecosystem
+   - I'm trying to learn more about Algebraic Effects
    - Discovering how to better apply DDD principles, Tagless Final, Free Monads, and zio-style in typescript
-- 🌱 I’m also learning Clojure!
+- 🌱 I’m also learning Scala!

 ## How about you?
 - 🤔 I’m looking for help on Functional Programming!
 I'd love to understand how you architect your systems using FP, and what tradeoffs you choose to go with.